-Our primary mission is to remain focused on empowering our clients to grow their businesses and help them conduct commerce and run their operations more effectively.
+Our primary mission is to remain focused on empowering our clients to grow their businesses mainly through our financial services solutions and help them conduct commerce and run their operations more effectively with our software solutions.
 We believe this focus is a key differentiator for us and an important driver in helping us win and retain clients.
-We try to achieve this by leveraging our assets to combine and provide powerful and convenient technology, innovative solutions, and high-quality customer support through salespeople and marketing efforts that match our passionate and energetic client-centric culture.
+We try to achieve this by leveraging our efficient distribution network and assets to combine and provide powerful and convenient technology, innovative solutions, and high-quality customer support through salespeople and marketing efforts, matching our passionate and energetic client-centric culture.
 We plan to grow our business primarily by employing the following principal strategies: